Butts, Crawford, Jones, Lamar, Monroe, Peach, Pike, Spalding, Twiggs, Upson assistance programs.

 Call the Community Action Agency, Inc. of Warner Robins at (478) 922-4464.
 Or find more details on help from Middle Georgia Community Action Agency.

-Clothing closets - They are located at churches, charities, thrift stores, and maybe even food pantries in Pike, Jones and other counties.
-Everything from cleaning supplies to holiday toys and backpacks for school may be offered, and if the clients income is low enough, the items may be free.
-More on Central and Middle Georgia clothing.
+Free clothing closets and furniture banks - They are located at churches, charities, thrift stores, and maybe even food pantries in Pike, Jones and other counties.
+Everything from cleaning supplies to holiday toys, free furniture for a home or apartment and backpacks for school may be offered, and if the clients income is low enough, the items may be free.
+More on Central and Middle Georgia free furniture, school supplies and clothing.

 Christian Emergency Relief Foundation/CERF (phone (770) 504-9013)- The organization provides free food, used or new clothing as well as cash grants and/or financial assistance.
 Get funds to pay rent, utilities, prescription medications and gas vouchers to the low income, unemployed, and struggling residents of Butts County who need them.